PJ4690/spatial_analytics_alberte_peter/README.md

 Most of the code runs fairly quick, it is only when looping through each region and getting the station/isochrone and building data that the code takes a long time to process (line 100).

+* To run the code, begin by downloading the full BBR dataset here https://ftp.sdfe.dk/main.html?download&weblink=2c950b3aadfeedc3b136df8525234819.
+Move it into the repository, where it should by default be named DK_INSPIRE_BBR.gpkg.
+We did not include it in our final repository because the file is massive (almost 5 GB).
+For more information about the dataset, see here: https://dataforsyningen.dk/data/3829.
+* After having added the dataset to the repository, you can run the creating_subsets.Rmd file and create the subsets - this might take a little while.
+Afterwards you can run the main script, main.Rmd, and create visualizations identical to the ones in our paper.
+Most of the code in the main script runs fairly quick, it is only when looping through each region and getting the station/isochrone and building data that the code takes a long time to process (line 100).

 ## Structure
 This section gives an overview of the different files in our repository.